Manuel Samaniego Barriga

-Manuel Samaniego Barriga (born 10 October 1930 in Angamacatiro) was a Mexican clergyman and auxiliary bishop for the Roman Catholic Diocese of Saltillo, and later for Ciudad Altamirano and Cuautitlán.
+Manuel Samaniego Barriga (Angamacatiro, 10 October 1930 – 26 June 2005) was a Mexican clergyman and auxiliary bishop for the Roman Catholic Diocese of Saltillo, and later for Ciudad Altamirano and Cuautitlán.

 He became ordained in 1953 and was appointed bishop in 1969.
 He was bishop of Altamirano from 1971 to 1979 and then bishop of Cuautitlan until his death in 2005.

 His brother Tarsicio was a priest and college professor.